Nthati Moshesh

 Nthati Moshesh (born 28 August 1969) is a South African actress.
-She was nominated as Africa Movie Academy Award for Best Actress in a Supporting Role in 2016.
+She was nominated for the Africa Movie Academy Award for Best Actress in a Supporting Role in 2016.

 Career

 Speaking to ENCA on her film and television preferences, she explained that she isn't critical about the televised medium being used, as long as the message is being passed across.
-She has acted in the tv series Soldier Soldier and Home Affairs and the TV mini-series Human Cargo.
-However, she stated that film sets requires more sophistication, and she prefers the technicalities that comes with it.
-In 2014, she was reported to be one of the cast in Saint and Sinners soap, which airs on Mzansi Magic.
+She has acted in the TV series Soldier Soldier and Home Affairs and the TV mini-series Human Cargo.
+However, she stated that film sets requires more sophistication, and she prefers the technicalities that come with it.

+In 2014, she was reported to be one of the cast of Saint and Sinners soap, which airs on Mzansi Magic.
 In 2015, she acted in Ayanda, which opened the 36th Durban International Film Festival.
 She also got her first AMAA best actress nomination for her role in the film.
 In 2016, she won the best actress in a lead role award at 2016 South African Film and Television Awards.

-In an article from April 2019, she talks about her struggles over the last year not working for eight months but now she is back on screen as the no-nonsense cult leader, Masabatha, on hit prison drama, Lockdown.
+In an article from April 2019, she talks about her struggles over the last year not working for eight months, but now she is back on-screen as the no-nonsense cult leader, Masabatha, on hit prison drama, Lockdown.